DanielCraigie/my-little-bookshop/README.md

 It's going to start as a backend CLI app to begin with while I get the DB integration & data modelling sorted.

-I currently intend to bolt on a Vue.js web App to provide an iteractive front end later (maybe throw some GraphQL in as well).
+I currently intend to bolt on a Vue.js web App to provide an interactive front end later (maybe throw some GraphQL in as well).

 ## Objectives